Heat 1 tablespoon vegetable oil over medium-high heat in a large saucepan or dutch oven.

 Place the potatoes in a large bowl and mash the potatoes with a potato masher until smooth, or use a potato ricer.

 Add the reserved spices to the potatoes and mix well.
-Add 1 to 2 tablespoons of cream (or butter) if the potatoes are too thick.
+Add 1 to 2 tablespoon heavy cream (or butter) if the potatoes are too thick.

 Assemble the Dish